munificent/game-programming-patterns/book/double-buffer.markdown

 sweeps across each row of pixels from left to right, and then moves down to the next row.
 When it reaches the bottom right corner, it scans back up to the top left and starts all over again.
-It does this so fast&mdash; around sixty times a second&mdash; that our eyes can't see the scanning.
+It does this so fast -- around sixty times a second -- that our eyes can't see the scanning.
 To us, it's a single static field of colored pixels, an image.